 Moose Lake

-A TSI value of 38 puts Moose Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Mesotrophic conditions dominate at Moose Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 20 ft puts Moose Lake in the middle of Wisconsin's depth distribution.
 The lake's 113 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Moose Lake sits at rank 22 of 32 in Langlade County, in the lower half of the local distribution.
+Among the 32 graded lakes in Langlade County, Moose Lake sits at rank 10, above the county median.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2024-06-24.
 Grade methodology: LakeGrade methodology.